demisto/content-docs/docs/integrations/context-standards-mandatory.md

              "Vendor": "STRING, The vendor that reported the file as malicious.", "Description": "STRING, A description explaining why the file was determined to be malicious."
         },
-        "FeedRelatedIndicators": {
+        "EntityA": "STRING, The source of the relationship.", "EntityB": "STRING, The destination of the relationship.", "Relationship": "STRING, The name of the relationship.", "EntityAType": "STRING, The type of the source of the relationship.", "EntityBType": "STRING, The type of the destination of the relationship.", "FeedRelatedIndicators": {
              "value": "STRING, Indicators that are associated with the file.", "type": "STRING, The type of the indicators that are associated with the file",